-For a few years now, the oil and gas sector of the economy has been a tale of two trades.
-Because of suppressed demand, and a prolonged slump in oil prices, employment remains stagnant.
-In fact, the solar industry surpassed oil and gas in terms of job growth for the first time in 2016.
+For a few years now, the oil and gas sector of the economy has been a tale of trades.
+Because of suppressed demand and a prolonged slump in oil prices, employment remains stagnant.
+In fact, the solar industry surpassed oil and gas, in terms of job growth, for the first time in 2016.
+This growth has increased the need for our expert Oil and Gas Injury Lawyers in Denver.

 On the other hand, on-the-job injuries in the oil and gas business have been on the decline, too.
 That is not out of line with an overall drop in workplace accidents across all industries.
 Most experts will tell you oil and gas accidents rise and fall with the price of oil.
-That being said, oil and gas extraction professionals face the country’s second-highest rate of workplace fatalities of any industry.
+Still, oil and gas extraction professionals face the country’s second-highest rate of workplace fatalities of any industry.
 It is a problem the industry continues to combat.
-If you have been hurt in an oil or gas accident, fill out our FREE Evaluation Form or call one of our Colorado personal injury attorneys at 303-792-5595 now!
+If you have been hurt in an oil related accident, fill out our FREE Evaluation Form or call one of our Oil & Gas Attorneys at 303-792-5595 now!
 We can help you.

 “We are proud of our strong safety record but even one incident is too many,” Eric Wohlschlegel, a spokesman for the American Petroleum Institute, wrote in a statement in late 2016.

 These workers complete long shifts, usually far from their families, in often hostile conditions.
 They face falls, equipment failure or collapse, drilling accidents, explosions, fires, electrocution, and exposure to toxic chemicals, among other things.
 Injuries can range from broken or fractured bones to brain injuries, amputations, burns, spine and spinal cord injuries, and other serious physical, mental, and emotional injuries.

-If you or a family member has been injured in an oil and/or gas accident, call a personal injury attorney with Burg Simpson Colorado at 303-792-5595 immediately.
+If you or a family member has been injured in an oil and/or gas accident, call our personal injury attorneys in Denver, with Burg Simpson, at 303-792-5595 immediately.